chrisgrieser/finder-vim-mode/README.md

 1. Temporarily pause Finder-Vim-Mode via `⌫ backspace`, and use Alfred.
 As soon as you press either `capslock`, `escape`, or `return`, Finder-Vim-Mode is active again.
 2. (Recommended) Permanently disable Finder-Vim-Mode for the respective Alfred Commands by downloading the [Finder-Vim-Alfred-Addon](./finder-vim-alfred-addon.json) and customizing its keys.
 The `from` and `to` keys need to be the same (except for the extra intermediary `mandatory`).
 3. Enable `Compatibility Mode` in the Alfred Appearance options.
-Note that this might break certain Alfred workflow, which rely on this option being off.
+Note that this might break some Alfred workflows, which rely on this option being off.

 <!-- vale Google.FirstPerson = NO -->
 ## Credits